Advanced Studies in Project Management

 Responding to industry trends, Ferris State University's College of Business Graduate Programs has created graduate-level advanced studies certificates.
 These four course sequences can be used to obtain stand-alone certificates or as emphasis areas leading to master's degrees in either Information Security and Intelligence or a Master of Business Administration.

-The Advanced Studies Certificate in Project Management prepares students for careers in program, project, and portfolio management consistent with Project Management Institute's Project Management Body of Knowledge including integration, scope, time, cost quality, communication, human resources, risk, and procurement.
+The Advanced Studies Certificate in Project Management prepares students for careers in program, project, and portfolio management.
+Several aspects of the Project Management Institute's Project Management Body of Knowledge are integrated into the courses including integration, scope, time, cost, ROI, quality, communication, human resources, risk, and procurement.
+Additionally, agile frameworks such as SCRUM are also explored.
 Students research leadership styles and learn how it differs from management.
 Projects are assessed for risk and risk management strategies constructed using ethical approaches.

 A bachelor's degree from a regionally accredited university with an overall grade point average (GPA) of 3.0 or better on a 4-point scale.